-"Collaboration over competition" is the motto all 2019.
+"Collaboration over competition" is the motto.

 Ain't nobody got time to be competing with other women especially when they look like you.
 As women, we are taught to compete with each other and I will admit that I used to think competition was healthy.
 During my previous trips to New York Fashion Week, I would fall victim to comparing myself to other influencers.
 And you know where that got me?
 Nowhere.
 It took some time and soul-searching but I learned to find the charm in contrast.

 There's a special place for influencers of color because we create amazing and endless content.
 The only problem is that we tend to assume that there can only be one of us at the table.
 But that's far from the truth and major influencers like Tania Cascilla and Shay Ingleton-Smith are working hard to help other influencers realize their worth by giving them the tools not only to sit at the table but to build their own damn tables.

 According to a CMO report, statistics showed that social media advertising budgets are predicted to almost double by 2023.
 The data also shows that businesses earn at least $6.50 for each dollar that they have spent on influencers.
 And while brands like to say they have diversity, that's not always the case.

 It is taking some time for them to realize that diversity is what you have and inclusivity is what you do.

 Through transparency and honesty, Tania and Shay created, The Glow Up, a galvanized group for melanin influencers to speak freely about rates, negotiations, strategies and even how much they are getting paid.
 Being an influencer is a full-time job and it definitely has its peaks and valleys.
 In this exclusive, Tania and Shay chat with us about the recipe for The Glow Up, the power in sharing the wealth and advice they have for aspiring influencers.